-Fertility and leukemia treatments
+Fertility and leukaemia treatments

 Men: Chemotherapy can cause infertility in men.
 It may be temporary or permanent.
 You may be on treatment 2–3 months before your sperm count is reduced.

 Women: Your periods may stop during or for a few months after treatment.
 You may get hot flushes, a dry vagina or other symptoms of the menopause if the chemo affects your ovaries.